-If it’s still open enrollment, November 1 to December 15, you can switch into another health plan that has your provider in the network.
+If it’s still open enrollment—November 1 to January 15 in most states—you can try to switch into another health plan that has your provider in the network.
 Information on how to make sure your provider is in a plan’s network can be found here.
 Unfortunately, if it’s past open enrollment, you can’t switch plans, but there are a few options.

 First, depending on the plan rules, you may be able to see your provider, but at higher cost-sharing amounts.
-But note that the provider may be able to bill you the amount the insurer does not cover.
+But note that the provider may be able to bill you the amount the insurer does not cover, unless it is a situation covered by state or federal protections against such bills, including emergency care or an out-of-network provider at an in-network facility.
 The insurer is not required to count your out-of-network costs or provider charges for remaining amounts toward your plan’s annual out-of-pocket cost-sharing limit.
 Your plan’s Summary of Benefits and Coverage should include this information about out-of-network costs and an insurer must provide this document to you when you enroll, renew, upon request, or whenever there are any significant changes to your plan.